Yes, your travel trailer is tax deductible as a second home if it meets the following conditions:

 Your RV can be written off as a business expense if it’s used in your business.
 Just about any expense that goes into operating your business via your RV may be a tax deduction.

 Disclaimer: I have tried to provide information that is as accurate as possible.
 However, everyone’s financial situation is different.
-Before making any tax decision I highly recommend you seek advise from a true financial professional.
+Before making any tax decision I highly recommend you seek advice from a true financial professional.
 Treat the information provided here as nothing more than a broad overview and do not take action based on the information on this page.